In this article: (click on these to bring you down into the article)

 Apps for Android devices: (these are just a few I have tried)

-– “AR Art Projector Da Vinci Eye” for both Apple and Android platforms. $9.99 They routinely do updates to improve to all of these apps.
+– “AR Art Projector Da Vinci Eye” for both Apple and Android platforms.
+Looks like the app is free but they charge yearly and monthly fees $5-$30!!!
+They too routinely do updates to improve to all of these apps.
 In several YouTubes the app creator shows how you can use a tall glass to trace a photo.
 (I have tried this app but not spent enough time to make a comment.
 I would probably use it if I didn’t have a iPad.)

 – “Artist’s Eye” for Android devices (phone and/or tablet).
 It has been improved to get close to the one above but does not have as many features.
 I have used this app many times on my android phone.